NilsSlui/CarController/README.md

 3. Select two materials for active and disabled breaklight
 4. Attach breaklight element to script in editor.
 5. Label game camera as "Main Camera"
-6. Uncomment touchscreen controlls or keyboard controlls
+6. Uncomment touchscreen controls or keyboard controls
 7. Attach this script